GasDet-Bonn/Xray_pol_reco/readme.md

 - `full2d` Analyze Timepix3 data only in 2D.
 - `full3d` Analyze Timepix3 data in the full 3D approach instead of 3D for the first step and 2D for the second step.
 - `overwrite` If the hdf5 file already contains reconstructed angular data, this option activates overwriting it.
+- `output` Instead of storing the data in the input datafile the data is stored in a given output file.